fbpx

 Leaves are bipinnate to about 20 cm long, to 15 cm wide with new leaves a bronze colour.
 Leaflets are up to 25 mm long to 5 mm wide.

-Being a bipinnate wattle, it produces flowers in globular heads, to 10 mm in diameter.
-Each head can have up to 50 very small flowers.
+Acacia spp. produce small 5-merous flowers, with 5 very small petals partly-fused into a short tube which sits above a fused calyx.
+The stamens are the main feature which are produced in high numbers per flower (staminate flowers), surrounding a single style.
+In this species, Being a bipinnate wattle, up to 50 flowers are produced in globular heads, to 10 mm in diameter.
 The heads are arranged in axillary panicles or racemes and a pale yellow colour, creating a showy display, mainly from November to February

 Seed pods are straight, flat to 16 cm long and to about 1.5 cm wide.